Hale Kaheka

 No analysis available

-I searched the public remarks for wording like "laundry on each floor," "community laundry on every floor," and similar phrases.
-The listings only mention in-unit washer/dryer, so there is no evidence of a shared laundry facility on every floor.
+I searched the public remarks for explicit wording like "laundry on each floor," "community laundry on every floor," or similar phrases.
+The listings mention only in-unit washer/dryer and do not describe any shared laundry facilities.

 No analysis available